furkankose/todo-app/README.md

 #### Pact

-To verify integration between api and client independently in order to test what has been passed and see if what is returned matches with the contract.
+To verify integration between api and client independently, Pact is used.
+Thanks to Pact, you can test what has been passed and see if what is returned matches with the contract.

 #### GitHub Actions